Sample Application for Farmers

-Type your answers in a Word Doc, Google Doc or Note Pad.
-When the online system is ready you can cut and paste your answers into the online application.
+Type your answers in a separate Word Doc, Google Doc or Note Pad.
+When the online system is open for submissions you can cut and paste your answers into the online application.

 - Are you a current or former tobacco grower, former quota holder or a close family descendant?

 - What percentage of your gross personal income is generated from your farm operation?

 - Have you, your spouse or farm business partner received a previous grant from any source, for the farm operation?
 If yes, please provide the following information:

 - What year did you receive the grant?

 - What did you accomplish with the grant?

 Are you related to a N.C.
 Cooperative Extension Agent, if yes what is your relationship?
 (Immediate family members are not eligible to apply.)

 Section 2: Project Description